Tsimpolos/shift2event/README.md

 ## 📌 How It Works

 ### **Two Google Calendars**
 - 🏢 **Employee Shifts Calendar** → Stores shift schedules of employees.
+Employee's e-mail should be included in the guests list.
 - 📅 **Company Events Calendar** → Stores events where employees need to be assigned.
+The script will automatically add employee's email to the guest list of the event

 ### **Automated Matching**
 - 🔄 The script scans both calendars and **identifies time overlaps** between shifts and events.